-“The difference for Australia is that gold is 12 percent of exports, versus 2 percent for Canada.
+McElligott continued, "The difference for Australia is that gold is 12 percent of exports, versus 2 percent for Canada.
 So the gold producers are more important to the Australian economy, to maintain that high standard of living.
 There's higher political and social support for gold mining here."

-In fact, gold mining is the fourth largest commodity sector in Western Australia, behind iron ore, crude oil and liquified natural gas, with a value of approximately AU$10 billion.
+One of the more prolific gold-mining areas of Australia is Western Australia, which accounts for close to 70 percent of the country's total gold output.
+In fact, gold mining is the third largest commodity sector in the state, behind iron ore, crude oil and liquefied natural gas, with a value of approximately AU$16.63 billion.

 Both the Pilbara and Witwatersrand are similar in age and composition, sitting on top of the Archean granite-greenstone basement.
 The Pilbara area hosts numerous small mesothermal gold deposits containing conglomerate gold — mineralization known to hold large, high-grade gold nuggets.